mjmartin23/resume/README.md

 Made using LaTeX.

-Most recent updated resume can be found in `resume.pdf`.
+Most recent updated resume can be found in `MatthewMartinResume.pdf`.